This post may contain affiliate links. Please see my disclosure policy for details.

 A tool I would recommend investing in for your Pinterest strategy is Tailwind.
-Tailwind is an Pinterest automation tool that allows you to pin on Pinterest without actually being on the platform.
-This is especially useful if your audience is in a different timezone.
+Tailwind is a Pinterest automation tool that allows you to pin on Pinterest without actually being on the platform.
+This is especially useful if your audience is in a different time zone.
 It can pin while you sleep!

 These don’t have a time limit but once you’ve used up your 100 pins it costs $10 a month.
 It’s totally worth the cost to build an audience and drive some serious traffic to your site.

-Pinterest is not about the amount of followers you have, it’s the reach!
-Some people have a low following and reach a millions of people!
+Pinterest is not about the number of followers you have, it’s the reach!
+Some people have a low following and reach millions of people!
 This reach means more traffic.
 Tailwind helps with this.

 Step Eight: start writing as much as you can